Iamfavur/Iamfavur/README.md

 ## About Me 🙋

-I am a fullstack developer and AI language model researcher with a passion driven development having **3+ years of experience.** I am super enthusiast to build products from scratch by experimenting with different technologies.
+I am a software Engineer and AI language model researcher with a passion driven development having **3+ years of experience.** I am super enthusiast to build products from scratch by experimenting with different technologies.
 I love to contribute my knowledge and experience to open source projects.

 ## Skill Set 💪